 So I thought I’d compile a list of 10 of the most unique florists in Melbourne: scientists, wizards, aliens of the floral game, making things you’d never expect to see at weddings.
 But this is what we’ve come to expect from Melbourne – innovation, and wedding floristry was never going to be exempt!

-10 Brilliantly unique wedding florists in Melbourne & Victoria
+Top 10 wedding florists in Melbourne

 - Babiana Botanic